Groovy scripting using multiple files

 • See if a .groovy file exists equal to the classname you want to instanciate, if so, it loads it

 • Non-main groovy scripts should have filenames that always start with a capital first-character, as if it’s a Java class source file.
-This way groovy will put the file in the classpath somehow and the file is loadable as if the filename is the classname and the groovy file content is the content of that class.
+This way groovy will put the file in the classpath somehow and the file is loadable as if the filename is the classname and the groovy file content is the content of that class

-• This also works with packages, packages just start from the directory of the main script.
+• This also works with packages, packages just start from the directory of the main script

 Magic@work, but this finally makes it possible for me to really replace Bash/Batch scripts with Groovy.